incognito20/Project1-2023/README.md

     * Set both of these values as ‘float’
     * Created a scatter plot with temperature on the x-axis and ride count on the y-axis
     * Plotted the linear regression for the relationship and determined the r-value
-    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder (Ref:  Fig1.png)
+    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder ([Fig1.png](https://github.com/incognito20/Project1-2023/blob/main/figures/Fig1.png)).
 <br><br>

 4. Created a scatter plot to show the relationship between the number of rides completed per day and precipitation